ovel1/youtube-miner/README.md

 ## How it works

 This simple Miner periodically checks a Youtube channel URL (https://www.youtube.com/user/{username}/videos) for new videos and extract URLs of the videos.
+*** replaced "www" to "*" tomake compatible with browsers on mobile devices

 ## Installation